 She has received numerous photo awards, and has been published in calendars, billboards, media campaigns, postcards, and publications such as BrownTrout Publishers, Montana Outdoors and Outside Bozeman.

 Linda has lived all of her life with dogs and horses, and has spent much of her time in designated wilderness areas.
-She and her Navy Veteran husband, Ed, enjoy living in the southwest Montana mountains, and always thrilled to spend time with their grandson and family visiting Big Sky Country from Wisconsin.
+She and her Navy Veteran husband, Ed, enjoy living in the southwest Montana mountains, and are always thrilled to spend time with their grandson and family visiting Big Sky Country from Wisconsin.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.